isaacnmm/pestpolicy-hugo2XX/content/posts/preventing-and-identifying-wasps-nests/index.md

 ###  Dealing with Nests

-1. **Early Removal**: - **Small Nests**: If you[catch a nest early](https://pestpolicy.com/difference-between-a-bee-and-a-wasps-nest/), you can often remove it using a stick or a broom.
+1. **Early Removal**: - **Small Nests**: If you[catch a nest early](https://pestpolicy.com/difference-between-a-bee-and-a-wasps-nest/),you can often remove it using a stick or a broom.
 Do this during the early morning or late evening when wasps are less active. - **Timing**: Always attempt nest removal during cooler parts of the day, as wasps are less aggressive and slower in lower temperatures.
 2.

 **Protective Gear**: - **Wear Protection**: When dealing with larger nests, wear protective clothing to prevent stings.
 This includes long sleeves, gloves, and a hat with a net. - **Emergency Plan**: Have an emergency plan in place in case of multiple stings, especially if you or someone in your household is allergic.
 3.